-The Hood Graduate School Biomedical Science program is designed for the working professional with an undergraduate degree in cell biology, molecular biology or biochemistry who is ready to move up the career ladder.
+The Biomedical Science program at Hood College Graduate School is designed for the working professional with an undergraduate degree in cell biology, molecular biology or biochemistry who is ready to move up the career ladder.
 Tailored specifically to the demands of the region’s growing hub of life science research employers, it answers the call for relevant curriculum and evening classes.

 Well connected, close to home